finos/common-cloud-controls/docs/governance/working-groups/taxonomy/charter.md

-# Common Cloud Control Taxonomy Working Group Charter
+# Taxonomy Working Group Charter

 This document outlines the mission, scope, and objectives of the Common Cloud Controls (CCC) Taxonomy [WG].